 For the last couple of weeks, me and Yogita (my wife) are experimenting with intermittent fasting.
 The first time, us foodies are focusing on eating healthy and less junk :)

 Week one, was excellent and we felt fresh.
 Our energy level went up.
-I thought of complimenting the diet with exercise and started working out in the morning. …
+I thought of complimenting the diet with exercise and started working out in the morning.
+That’s where things went wrong. …

 On March 10th, I published an experiment called sUdDen sHift.
 And today after the gap of almost nine months I am sharing one more, mainly to get back to the habit of writing.